 “Working harmoniously together on set is the foundation needed to ensure the quality of the final product.”

 Her ability to understand how to convey psychological states through the shots chosen is a defining characteristic of her work.
 This and a great sensitivity for the detail in the look, soundscape and movement of a piece takes her work to a whole different level.
 But in fact each aspect is equally important – finding the perfect location for a scene, the quality of the set design and costumes, the detail in the casting, to that moment when the camera and actors’ movements match up precisely:

 “The flow and the symmetry that happens when you are making a film is something that I find infinitely beautiful.
 There is something so magic about everything falling into place.”

-For the past 15 years Candida has been raising a family which has brought a new depth of understanding to human nature and relationships that now informs her approach to directing and filmmaking.
-Living for 6 years in the USA and more recently retraining in the industry back in London - with awards in multi-camera training through Director’s UK and ITV’s long running series Coronation Street and the BBC's New Director's Scheme for EastEnders she also undertook shadowing opportunities on Sky’s Britannia II – under director Luke Watson and in post-production on Robin Hood – under director Otto Bathurst.
+Following a break from the industry to raise a family and live overseas, Candida brings a new depth of understanding to human nature and relationships that now informs her approach to directing and filmmaking.
+Living for 6 years in the USA and retraining in the industry back in London – with awards in multi-camera training through Director’s UK and ITV’s long running series Coronation Street and the BBC’s New Director’s Scheme for EastEnders she also undertook shadowing opportunities on Sky’s Britannia II – under director Luke Watson and in post-production on Robin Hood – under director Otto Bathurst.

 She is an advocate for the advancement of true (not token) gender equality in the film and television industry.
 With a great interest in the human condition and the health and wellbeing of communities, she sees the potential of media as a platform that can offer far-reaching connection in the most meaningful sense.